 Songwriters: ALICE COOPER, DENNIS DUNAWAY, GLEN BUXTON, MICHAEL BRUCE, NEAL A SMITH

 © Warner/Chappell Music, Inc.

 We pulled into the Starwood, leaving the Wreck in the upper corner of the parking lot.
 Nicky knew how to take charge.
 We walked past the bouncer, getting in and out stamps from the door dude.
 As usual we split up; Nicky and Alice going upstairs to hobnob; I went into the disco to find Tony and Jimmy.
 I also needed to see OC Jim for directions to the Crowd’s backyard party in Newport on Saturday.
-I figured I have to look for him, as he usually stayed out-of-the-way, hating everything and everyone.
+I knew I had to look for him.
+He usually stayed out-of-the-way, hating everything and everyone.
 I didn’t see Tony or Jimmy in the disco room.
 Several of Joan Jett’s silent posse approached me.

 “Can you get Rodney to play the Runaways?” they begged.

 None of them were nubile enough to get Rodney’s attention.
 I spotted Gerber dancing with some kid at least three years younger than me.
 She was a hottie in Rodney’s eyes.
 I dragged her away.